Vyral/edward-stephens/_posts/2019-02-05-your-real-estate-market-update-for-february.md

 Our market is also impacted by interest rates, which are controlled by the Federal Reserve. **The rates are currently around 4.5%, which is historically low.** This means it’s easier and less expensive for people to buy homes.
 And since more buyers are out there buying homes, prices are going up to meet demand.&nbsp;

-Each area has its own specific market, and <a href="https://estephens.clickfunnels.com/optin-26489917" target="_blank">I’d be happy to send you a <strong>real estate report for your ZIP code</strong></a>—it’s the best way to see how your hyperlocal market is doing.
+Each area has its own specific market, and [I’d be happy to send you a **real estate report for your ZIP code**](https://estephens.clickfunnels.com/optin-26489917){: target="_blank"}—it’s the best way to see how your hyperlocal market is doing.
 If you have any other questions or need further information, feel free to reach out to me.
 I look forward to hearing from you soon.